Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

 Poseidon, on the other hand dislikes Odysseus.
 His dislike of Odysseus stems from Odysseus' blinding the cyclops Polyphêmos, Poseidon's son.[^10] He constantly tries to prevent Odysseus from being able to return home.
-The gods are in conflict: Zeus says that "Only.../Poseidon, bears the fighter an old grudge/since he poked out the eye of Polyphêmos,"[^11] but, (presumably because of the other divinities' protection, "he does not kill the man;/he only buffets him away from
+The gods are thus in conflict: Zeus says that "Only.../Poseidon, bears the fighter an old grudge/since he poked out the eye of Polyphêmos,"[^11] but, (presumably because of the other divinities' protection, "he does not kill the man;/he only buffets him away from